elmisback/div-by-zero-checker/README.md

 This repository contains a template for an abstract interpretation implementation assignment.
-You can find the full instructions for the assignment in `INSTRUCTIONS.md` in this directory, or on your course webpage.
+You can find the full instructions for the assignment in `INSTRUCTIONS.md` in this directory.

-The remainder of this README is the user-facing documentation for the analysis you will build.
+The remainder of this README is the user-facing documentation for the analysis I built.

 # What is the Divide By Zero Checker